Broken links are a fact of life for any website.

 Why Look for Broken Links on Your Site?

-Finding and fixing broken links on your website is crucial for both user experience and SEO performance.
+Finding and fixing broken links on your website is crucial for both user experience and law firm SEO performance.

 Potential clients or customers visit your website to find the information they need.
 A link that leads to an error page instead of the promised content is frustrating.
 And there are plenty of other pages on the web that will give them what they want without disrupting their browsing experience.